Plot: Animas has come, but Adam can’t participate because he’s a human, and the holiday is all about following your animal instincts.

 This mostly just results in him feeling left out and frustrated.
 However, when it comes time to decorate the Animas rock, he accidentally ruins the holiday for everyone.
 All of the animals need to find the rock using their instincts and decorate it, otherwise Animas will be canceled for some reason.
 Since Adam doesn’t have the instincts to find it, Animas is ruined.

 Adam decides to go back to human school since he doesn’t belong in animal school, but he’s still bummed about losing his friends back in the animal school.
-After sucking down a glob of wasabi from an Asian stereotype, who I can’t decide if it’s even offensive because it’s like they’re trying really hard to go overboard with the stereotype so as to make it overtly obvious so that’s the joke but the show’s not funny enough to pull it off so it’s just confusing and uncomfortable, Adam’s sinuses clear (he had been suffering from bad allergies) and he’s able to smell the Animas rock, which reeks because everyone ‘decorates’ it by pissing on it.
+After sucking down a glob of wasabi from an Asian stereotype, who I can’t decide if they’re even offensive because it’s like they’re trying really hard to go overboard with the stereotype so as to make it overtly obvious so that’s the joke but the show’s not funny enough to pull it off so it’s just confusing and uncomfortable, Adam’s sinuses clear (he had been suffering from bad allergies) and he’s able to smell the Animas rock, which reeks because everyone ‘decorates’ it by pissing on it.
 Adam does the same and Animas is saved.

 Everyone learned the true meaning of Animas, which is….I have no goddamn clue.
 Mr. Gills, who is a teacher and goldfish, drives home the message that the meaning of Animas is to be with your friends no matter if you ruin their holiday or not (which is kinda dumb in context because it’s hard to want to be around people who keep acting like you wrecked their favorite time of year.
 It’d be different if they were accepting of Adam’s inability to use animal instincts and just have him celebrate like everyone else, but they didn’t.
 They just kept telling him to do something he couldn’t do and acting like he was a weirdo for not knowing anything about Animas.)